Jacob-Scanlan/evolution-atk-calculator/README.md

 # evolution-atk-calculator
+Written by Jacob Scanlan, 2018
-Calculator that determines if a carnivore can successfully attack in the Evolution strategy game (Climate rules)
+This is a calculator that determines if a carnivore can successfully attack in the Evolution strategy game (Climate rules)